kimballce/personal-site/docs/my-next-challenge.md

 In recent years my work has focused on transforming processes within organizations to create dramatically better outcomes.
 I accomplish this by implementing better technologies and realigning organizational structures.
 For example:

 - I guided the implementation of a modern correspondence management system for the White House’s [Office of Presidential Correspondence](https://www.nytimes.com/2017/01/17/magazine/what-americans-wrote-to-obama.html?_r=0).
   - *The system is used by over 600 White House staff and volunteers to track constituent relationships.
-We overhauled dozens of business processes, tripling productivity.
-Some tasks went from taking three days to complete to twenty minutes.*
+We overhauled dozens of business processes: tasks that took three days to complete now take twenty minutes.*
 - I built out the operations and implemented the technical tools to support the recruiting efforts of the [U.S. Digital Service](https://www.usds.gov/join).
   - *We transformed a leaky, ad hoc process into a well-oiled operation, processing over 5,000 applications in the first year.*
 - I helped streamline the [U.S. Refugee Admissions Program](http://www.webbyawards.com/news/how-a-small-troop-of-techies-led-the-us-syrian-refugee-surge/) through a series of technical, process, and organizational improvements—resulting in 85,000 refugee arrivals in FY2016.